Samuel-de-Oliveira/samuel-de-oliveira.github.io/README.md

-# samuel-de-oliveira.github.io
-This is my main site, Here have my portifolio and things what I have made.
+# This is my site repository!

+Here I will put things about me like: contact, portifolio, and outhers things.

+#### Made by Samuel de Oliveira